-In the following, we describe the foundation as well as the semantic definition of the process operators of Circus.
+We now describe the foundation as well as the semantic definition of some process operators of Circus.
 A distinguishing feature of Circus processes are explicit state variables which do not exist in other process algebras like, e.g., CSP.
 These can be:

-- qlobal state variables, i.e. they are declared via alphabetized predicates in the state section, or Z-like Δ operations on global states that generate alphabetized relations, or

-$\mathbf{Fig.\ 2.}\ \mathrm{Isabelle}/\mathit{Circus}\ \mathrm{syntax}$ local state variables, i. e. they are result of the variable declaration statement var var ◆ Action.
+- global state variables, i.e. they are declared via alphabetized predicates in the state section, or Z-like $\Delta$ operations on global states that generate alphabetized relations, or - local state variables, i. e. they are result of the variable declaration statement var var Action.
 The scope of local variables is restricted to Action.